wp-plugins/auto-post-download/readme.txt

 1. (Optionally) Select desire Custom Fields under the 'Settings/Auto Post Download' menu.

 == Changelog ==

+= 1.4 =
+* New feature: Now you can decide if you want to include custom field title in content of generated attachment.
+You can set it in settings of the plugin.
+* Fix: Improved format of generated files.

 = 1.3.2 =
 * Fix: Fix for options page